RL4M/KeAP/README.md

 - `--task_name`: Specify downstream task.
 The script supports `{ss3, ss8, contact, remote_homology, fluorescence, stability}` tasks;
 - `--model`: The name or path of a pre-trained protein language model checkpoint.
-- `--output_file`: The path to save fine-tuned checkpoint and logs.
+- `--output_file`: The path to save fine-tuned checkpoints and logs.
 - `--do_train`: Specify if you want to fine-tune the pretrained model on downstream tasks.
-Set this to `False` if you want to evaluate a fine-tuned checkpoint.
+Set this to `False` if you want to evaluate a fine-tuned checkpoint on the test set.
 - `--epoch`: Number of epochs for training.
 - `--optimizer`: The optimizer to use, e.g., `AdamW`.
 - `--per_device_batch_size`: Batch size per GPU.